Assessment at Boundary Primary School

 By the end of the summer term you will receive test results for your child (scaled score) in English reading, English grammar, punctuation and spelling and mathematics.
 As there is no test for English writing, this will be reported as a teacher assessment judgement.
 You will also receive separate teacher assessment judgements for English reading, mathematics and science.

-KS1 tests can be taken any time during May and they are not strictly timed.
-Most pupils won’t know they are taking them as teachers will incorporate them into everyday classroom practice.
-Teachers will use the results from these tests, along with the work your child has done throughout the year, to help them reach their own judgements about how your child is progressing at the end of key stage 1.
-These teacher assessment judgements will be reported to you by the end of the summer term.
+We are going to continue to complete the KS1 tests provided by the Government, during the summer term.
+Pupils won’t know they are taking them as teachers will incorporate them into everyday classroom practice.
+Teachers will use the results from these tests, along with the work your child has done throughout the year, to help them reach their own judgments about how your child is progressing at the end of key stage 1.
+They will also help our teachers to identify any gaps in learning and pass this information onto the next teachers.
+These teacher assessment judgements will be reported to you by the end of the summer term in your child’s school report.

 A pupil’s scaled score is based on their raw score.
 The raw score is the total number of marks a pupil scores in a test, based on the number of questions they answered correctly.
 Tests are developed each year to the same specification, however, because the questions are different the difficulty of tests may vary slightly each year.
 This means the raw scores pupils get in the tests need to be converted into scaled scores, to ensure accurate comparisons of pupil performance over time.